TeamNewPipe/documentation/docs/NaN_Full_release_docs.md

 ### Push the changelog to Weblate

-Now there shuold be two new commits (the Weblate and changelog ones) on your local `dev` branch which are not on NewPipe's remote `dev` branch.
+Now there should be two new commits (the Weblate and changelog ones) on your local `dev` branch, which are not on NewPipe's remote `dev` branch.
 - if you are an admin of the NewPipe repo, just push the changes to the remote `dev`
     - `git push origin dev`
     - if you are not an admin, create a pull request normally and ask someone with maintainer access to merge it